nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Current Working Context

 Le Tracker organises content using a **hierarchical structure** (Modules -> Lectures -> Videos).
-When you are studying a specific lecture topic (e.g. Week 1 of CS2040S), you may find yourself frequently performing commands that are related to the module CS2040S and lecture Week 1.
+When you are studying a specific lecture topic (e.g. Week 1 of CS2040S), you may find yourself frequently performing commands that are related to the module "CS2040S" and lecture "Week 1".

 To avoid the need to constantly specify the module and lecture parameters for such commands, the navigation system allows you to specify a **current working context** instead.